Parenting Insecurities: Why We Feel ‘Not Enough’

 Looking for support for my parenting insecurities, which were fueling my depression, anxiety, and burnout, I turned to meditation teachers for guidance.
 I hoped that mindfulness might be a way out of my painful inner loops of thoughts I could not turn off.
 One of my favorite teachers being Pema Chodron.
 Pema and other meditation teachers gave the instructions to make friends with my insecurity.
 This is one of those times I’d roll my eyes.
 “Invite your insecurity to tea,” they’d say.
 (Insert eye roll here.)

-When I noticed I was feeling particularly uneasy about my parenting abilities and began to question myself internally, I’d try the R.A.I.N. practice I learned from Tara Brach.
+When I noticed I was feeling particularly uneasy about my parenting abilities and began to question myself internally, I’d try the RAIN tool for practicing mindfulness and compassion that I learned from Tara Brach.

 It sounded something like this:

-Recognize – “This is a moment of insecurity.”
+Recognize – “This is a moment of parenting insecurity.”

 Naming our emotions is mindfulness.
 The more mindful we are of our emotions the less we are unconsciously reactive to them.
 Naming our emotions gives us a little distance and space from the loops of thoughts that can sometimes feel intense and overwhelming.